FAQs

 Why do I have to keep a credit card on file?

-I require all clients to keep a credit card on file to safeguard against late cancellations and no-shows.
+I require everyone to keep a credit card on file to safeguard against late cancellations and no-shows.
 As long as you keep your appointments and/or adhere to my cancellation policy, your card will not be charged.
 I will do everything in my power to contact you prior to charging your card in the event of a late cancellation or a no-show.

 Please note that HSA/FSA cards cannot be charged for late cancellations or no-shows; they can only be used for services rendered.
 You will need to have a backup card on file with me if you choose to pay for your sessions with a HSA/FSA card.
+For charges made to your backup card, I use Square.

 What is your cancellation policy?